Season 1, Episode 32

 By listening to the Conscious Fertility podcast, you agree to not use this podcast as medical advice to treat any medical condition in either yourself or others.
 Consult your own physician or healthcare provider for any medical issues that you may be having.
 This entire disclaimer also applies to any guest or contributors to the podcast.
 Welcome to Conscious Fertility, the show that listens to all of your fertility questions so that you can move from fear and suffering to peace of mind and joy.
 My name is Lorne Brown.
 I’m a doctor of traditional Chinese medicine and a clinical hypnotherapist.
 I’m on a mission to explore all the paths to peak fertility and joyful living.
 It’s time to learn how to be and receive so that you can create life on purpose.

 Welcome to this episode of the Conscious Fertility Podcast.
 I’m with Jeremy Pulsifer.
 He is an acupuncturist in the state of New York.
-And I had the privilege of attending two of his lecturers in, I think it was October, November of 2022, where he talked about consciousness and its relation to Chinese medicine.
+And I had the privilege of attending two of his lectures in, I think it was October, November of 2022, where he talked about consciousness and its relation to Chinese medicine.
 And then he talked about the biology and physics of Chinese medicine as well, and especially related to fertility.
 I thought it would be perfect to have Jeremy on our podcast.

 He also practices out of the famous Dr. Jill Blakeway’s clinic.
 She’s the author of Making Babies and other books, the Yinova Center in New York.
 He’s also a teacher.
 He teaches students that go through the acupuncture programs, and he’s really gifted at bridging the consciousness, the spirituality into the physics and the science side of it.
-I want you to share a little bit about your background because when you spoke at the conference, you spoke different than any other presenter I’ve really heard.
+I want you to share a little bit about your background because when you spoke at the conference, you spoke differently than any other presenter I’ve really heard.
 You did characters, the way your voice went out into the audience.
 Can you tell us a little bit about your background in general and how we got to where you are today?
 And then let’s talk about fertility and conscious fertility in particular.

 Jeremy Pulsifer:

 Well, thank you, Lorne.
 I’m so delighted to be here with you today and talking about all of these subjects and more.
 And to give you a snapshot of my background, a couple of different themes were running through life where from a very early age I had been involved in the performing arts.
 There were some people associated with the theater and with Broadway in New York City who had relocated to the area of Portland, Maine that I was living in at the time.
 As a child, my parents were musicians and actors, and involved with this group that had worked on Hellzapoppin back on Broadway, Hank and Nancy Phoebe, and I was in their regional theater in their spring mansion in Portland, Maine.
-I was raised up in this environment.
+I was raised in this environment.
 And so speaking extemporaneously and elocuting and projecting my voice, and thinking improvisationally was programmed into me.

-An interesting sidebar is that when I was very little, about four or five years old, all of my siblings were much senior to me.
+An interesting sidebar is that when I was very little, about four or five years old, all of my siblings were much older to me.
 They were teenagers when I was born, and they used to take me to high school and I’d hang out in the senior lounge and people would take turns babysitting me because they said I would stand up in front of these large groups of high school students and just lecture them, as a four-year-old, incessantly.
 And I have no recollection of what it was that I was lecturing on, but there was a tendency to operate as a bit of an instrument of informational reception and transfer.

 Without delving too deep into the detailing, it actually became quite acutely psychic in very pronounced ways that were immediately verifiable.
 I think there was always a bit of an antenna and a radio station proclivity that was built into my wiring, but I certainly stepped into the role with great aplomb and enthusiasm.
 In all the later stages of my life as I was an undergrad at Oberlin College in Ohio, continuing to have an interest in music and then theater as well as pre-medical sciences, the fusion and hybridization of the scientific acumen with the need to express and speak and bring that forth vocally merged quite naturally.
 And I had no idea that that was going to collide into what it’s now.